1> Which cities are residents eligible to apply for adoption?

-FKD’s rescues are moslty from dog meat farms in Korea.
-FKD also works with 3 different dog rescue groups & shelters in Korea.
+Our rescues are mostly from dog meat farms in Korea.
+We also work with 3 different dog rescue groups & shelters in Korea.
 The rescued dogs from our partners come for a variety of backgrounds, including but not limited to the dog meat trade, euthanasia, or being strayed.
 Successful adoption for dogs with such a history is very low within Korea.
-FKD specializes in finding suitable forever homes for these dogs in Canada.
+We specialize in finding suitable forever homes for these dogs in Canada and the US.

-18> How do you select which dogs to bring to Canada for adoptions?
+24> How do you determine which dogs are ready for adoption?

-FKD works with our partnered rescue groups & shelters in the selection of dogs that are healthy and friendly.
-If necessary, we send our rescues to foster homes and/or training schools.
-The dogs are assessed over a 6-month period while living in the shelter to allow them time to “decompress” and ensure the best picture of their health and temperament with people and other dogs.
+We work with our partnered rescue groups & shelters in the selection of dogs that are healthy and friendly.
+If necessary, we send our rescues to foster homes and/or training schools in Korea.
+The dogs are assessed over an extended period while living in the shelter to allow them time to “decompress” and ensure the best picture of their health and temperament with people and other dogs.

-19> Some of the dogs’ profile describes them as being in the shelter for a long time.
+25> Some of the dogs’ profiles describe them as being in the shelter for a long time.
 Is there something wrong with them?
 Why have they not been adopted?